FAQ

 Yes, you can access your Call Details report online.

-It’s for life time.
+It’s for life lifetime.

 Campaign Settings